0xUvaish/Share-X/README.md

 # Share X

-A travel companion app displaying restaurants, hotels and attractions based on geolocation and by search.
+A Full stack photo sharing app with features including Create, Delete images, Save and Comment on posts, Filter and Search images.

-- Weather conditions integrated over maps alongwith notable properties of each place.
-Material UI is used for interfaces.
+- Integrated with OAuth Google sign-in.
+Tailwind CSS and ReactJs is used for interfaces.
-- Data fetches from Travel Advisor, Google Maps, Places and Open Weather Map APIs.
+- BackEnd and Database is hosted on Sanity(CMS).
 - Deployed on [Netlify](https://sharex-social.netlify.app)